Mark McCloskey: Early life and education

 McCloskey was born in Saint Louis and attended St. Louis Country Day School, graduating in 1975.

-He earned his A.B. in Sociology from Southern Methodist University in 1982, and his Juris Doctor from Southern Methodist's Dedman School of Law in 1985.
+He earned his BA in sociology from Southern Methodist University in 1982, and his JD from Southern Methodist's Dedman School of Law in 1985.

 Career

 McCloskey was admitted to the bar in 1986 in Texas; in 1986, Missouri; in 1986, Nebraska; U.S. District Court, Southern District of Illinois, U.S. District Court, Eastern District of Missouri and to the U.S. Court of Appeals, 7th and 8th Circuits; and 1987, in Illinois.
 His practice has focused on suits involving traumatic brain injuries, spinal cord injuries, birth injuries, orthopedic injuries and major injuries resulting from car wrecks.

-The couple have spent "decades suing their neighbors and family members to protect their property," The Atlantic reported in 2020.
+The couple has spent "decades suing their neighbors and family members to protect their property," The Atlantic reported in 2020.
 They asserted "squatter's rights" on a slice of shared property in their subdivision.
-They razed beehives used for educational purposes by the synagogue next door, then threatened to sue if the congregation didn't remove the resultant debris.
 They sued a dog breeder from whom they bought a German shepherd.

+He is one of the lawyers representing rioters convicted for the January 6 United States Capitol attack and pardoned on the day of Trump's second term-inauguration in their effort to be paid restitution for their prosecutions and incarcerations.